 Application: Generator Cord and Receptacle.

-Skill Level: Advanced – Not recommended for Homeowners, Best installed by a Licensed Electrical Contractor.
+Skill Level: Advanced – Not recommended for Homeowners.
+This electrical wiring project is best performed by a Licensed Electrical Contractor or Certified Electrician.

 Tools Required: Electricians pouch of hand tools.

 Estimated Time: Depends on the type and size of the generator output, the specific receptacle, and the available access to the project area.

 Note: Generator power should always be wired through an approved transfer switch or circuit interlock device.
 Any part of the home electrical system must NEVER be back-fed using a cheater cord.
 Back-feeding is extremely hazardous for the home, the occupants and the electric utility company repairmen.

 Important: Installing a generator and transfer switch must be well thought out and performed with a permit with all work being inspected.

 How to Make a Smaller Generator Work When You Need Power